-The following critical judgements have been applied in the interim consolidated financial statements:
+The following critical judgements have the most significant effect on the amounts recognized in the consolidated financial statements:

 Component parts of property and equipment

 The Group's assets, classified within property and equipment, are depreciated on a straight-line basis over their economic useful lives.
 When determining the economic useful life of an asset, it is broken down into significant component parts such that each significant component part is depreciated separately.